rust-vmm/community/README.md

   [CrosVM](https://chromium.googlesource.com/chromiumos/platform/crosvm/) and
   [Firecracker](https://github.com/firecracker-microvm/firecracker/).
 These
-  two projects have similar code for calling KVM ioctls, managing the Virtual Machine memory, interacting with virtio devices and others.
+  two projects have similar code for calling KVM ioctls, managing the virtual machine memory, interacting with virtio devices and others.
 Instead of having these components live in each of the projects repositories, they can be shared through the rust-vmm project.
 - **Faster development**. rust-vmm provides a base of virtualization components